 There is and always will be some level of debate on which Adderall alternative works best.
-Unfortunately, there is no one-size-fits-all nootropic which will do it for everyone.
+I would argue that modafinil compares best but, unfortunately, there is no one-size-fits-all nootropic which will do it for everyone.

 The important thing is you’re now aware of the many available choices.
 With a bit of trial and error (and a chat with your doctor to make sure you’re staying safe), you can and will find a substitute for Adderall which is sustainable in the long run and much less detrimental to your health.